 At generation time, specify which signals you want to be available for use in trigger conditions.
 A signal can be a trigger without capturing data, or it can be both a trigger and a captured signal.
 You can modify the trigger condition at capture time, using any signals you specified as triggers.
 The data capture IP core on the FPGA receives the trigger definition from MATLAB® and configures on-chip muxes to detect the event.

-When you use the FPGA Data Capture app, or the FPGA Data Reader block, set the trigger condition on the Trigger tab.
+When you use the FPGA Data Capture tool, or the FPGA Data Reader block, set the trigger condition on the Trigger tab.
 Each line in the table is the value comparison for one signal.
 To combine the signal values, use the Trigger combination operator.
 To show a signal on this tab, you must specify the signal as a trigger at generation time.

 object™, configure the trigger condition using the

 setTriggerCombinationOperator object functions.
 To check your configuration, call

 If you do not enable a trigger condition on any signal, the data capture IP core captures data immediately.